 Although not detailed in the visual above, intelligence in PA should go beyond monitoring, which has tended to be the core of the offering.
 Granted, it remains key, but the multiple new tools and methods we have at our disposal to collect and break down data can provide ammunition for the PA professional, from influencer identification through to identifying data that will enable tailoring of message almost per single audience member (e.g. data specific to a decision-maker’s constituency?)

 Scores of PA professionals are creative now, it appears, given that they film talking heads or ask a designer to decipher some data and represent it in visual format.

 There’s a discrepancy between creativity and publishing in content formats that traditional audiences aren’t accustomed to, however.

 By all means, experiment with new content formats, but creativity doesn’t lie in format, but rather, in developing a smart, relevant, snappy, memorable, thought-provoking and possibly funny (depending on the subject matter) creative concept.
 If it’s good, it can be translated into whatever format you want, whether in written, spoken or visual form.

 In short, the creative process is not deciding on a content format, but rather, developing a creative concept, and it will likely be a lengthy, arduous and frustrating process.

 April 23, 2013

-Clearly this is tongue in check, messaging is useful; but it’s not the be-all and end-all:
+Clearly not always – messaging is useful, but it’s not the be-all and end-all: